Multi-objective Differentiable Neural Architecture Search: Experimental Details

-For the \textbf{Seq-Seq Transformer (HAT)} space, we use 9 embedding layers in the individual hypernetworks of the \metahypernet (the number of layers in the encoder is fixed; see Table~\ref{tab:hat_search_space}): \begin{itemize} \item 2 embedding layers of size 2 (corresponding to the encoder and decoder blocks) to map the scalarization to the embedding dimension architecture parameter.
-The chosen embedding size is held constant throughout the encoder or decoder block. \item 2 embedding layers of dimensions $6\times 3$ (where 6 corresponds to the maximum possible number of encoder or decoder layers and 3 the number of choices) for the linear layer size in every attention block for both the encoder and the decoder. \item 2 embedding layers, with size $6\times 2$, for the number of heads in every attention block. \item 1 embedding layer of size $6$ to encode the $6$ possible choices for the number of layers in the decoder. \item 1 embedding layer of size $6\times3$ (6 possible encoder layers and 3 possible choices), corresponding to the arbitrary encoder layer choice for attention. \item 1 embedding layer of size $6\times2$ (6 possible encoder layers and 2 possible choices) for the number of heads in the encoder-decoder attention. \end{itemize}
+In the \textbf{Seq-Seq Transformer (HAT)} space, the individual hypernetworks of the \metahypernet utilize 9 embedding layers (the encoder layer count is fixed; see Table~\ref{tab:hat_search_space}): \begin{itemize}[leftmargin=4ex] \item 2 embedding layers of size 2 for the encoder and decoder blocks to map the scalarization to the embedding dimension architecture parameter, held constant throughout the encoder or decoder block. \item 2 embedding layers with dimensions $6 \times 3$ (6 encoder/decoder layers, 3 choices) for the linear layer size in every attention block for both encoder and decoder. \item 2 embedding layers with dimensions $6 \times 2$ for the number of heads in each attention block. \item 1 embedding layer of size 6 to encode the 6 possible choices for the number of layers in the decoder. \item 1 embedding layer of size $6 \times 3$ (6 encoder layers, 3 choices) for the arbitrary encoder layer choice for attention. \item 1 embedding layer of size $6 \times 2$ (6 encoder layers, 2 choices) for the number of heads in the encoder-decoder attention. \end{itemize}

+For the \textbf{HW-GPT-Bench} space, the individual hypernetworks of the \metahypernet contain 5 embedding layers: \begin{itemize}[leftmargin=4ex] \item 1 embedding layer of dimension $1 \times 3$ for mapping the scalarization to the embedding dimension architecture parameter of the language model, with 3 choices. \item 1 embedding layer of dimension $1 \times 3$ for mapping the scalarization to the layer number dimension architecture parameter of the language model, with 3 choices. \item 1 embedding layer of dimension $12 \times 3$ for mapping the scalarization to the mlp\_ratio dimension architecture parameter of the language model, with 12 layers and 3 mlp\_ratio choices per layer. \item 1 embedding layer of dimension $12 \times 3$ for mapping the scalarization to the num\_heads dimension architecture parameter of the language model, with 12 layers and 3 choices per layer. \item 1 embedding layer of dimension 2 for toggling the bias in linear layers on or off. \end{itemize}